mvrozanti/AsyncElementaryCAUdsN-python-experiments/README.md

 `python exp1.py`

-The first experiment prints the independent update schemes that correspond to the synchronous update mode of rule 184.
+The first experiment prints the independent update schemes where rule 184 remains conservative.
+As it turns out, all of them are equivalent to the synchronous update mode.

 # Experiments 2 & 3